Ne Castle: History

 Ne Castle was constructed in 1334, during the early Nanboku-chō period, by Nanbu Moroyuki, a retainer of Kitabatake Akiie, the kokushi of Mutsu Province and was intended to be a center for the imperial government administration in the area.
 Nanbu Motoyuki was under allegiance to the Southern Court; however, at the same time, another branch of the same Nanbu family ruled the nearby Sannohe and Morioka areas under allegiance to the rival Northern Court.
 The two branches of the clan made peace with each other in 1393.

-In 1590, at the end the Sengoku period, Nanbu Nobunao of the Sannohe-Nanbu supported Toyotomi Hideyoshi at the Siege of Odawara and was awarded formal rule of all seven districts of northern Mutsu Province, which were already under the control of the Nanbu clan.
+In 1590, at the end of the Sengoku period, Nanbu Nobunao of the Sannohe-Nanbu supported Toyotomi Hideyoshi at the Siege of Odawara and was awarded formal rule of all seven districts of northern Mutsu Province, which were already under the control of the Nanbu clan.
 The 18th generation castellan of Ne Castle, Nanbu (Hachinohe) Masayuki, became his retainer.
 The fortifications at Ne Castle were destroyed in 1592 by order of Toyotomi Hideyoshi, and the clan headquarters was relocated to Sannohe Castle, although some local administrative functions remained at the site.

 In 1627, the 22nd generation castellan, Nanbu Naohide was relocated to Tōno in what is now Iwate Prefecture and Ne Castle was completely abandoned.
 The nearby castle town of Hachinohe remained a local administrative center under another branch of the Nanbu clan from Sannohe; and a new castle (Hachinohe Castle) was built further to the east.

 On December 13, 1941, the site of Ne Castle was proclaimed a National Historic Site.
 From 1983 to 1994, extensive archaeological investigations uncovered the foundations of the original structures and many artifacts from the Namboku-chō period.

 Ne Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.